-Today’s recipe was one I found in a Rachel Ray magazine.
+Today’s recipe for Pork Skewers was one from a Rachel Ray magazine.
 She has a section in there called the $10 Spot where they give you a recipe for a meal to feed four.
 The recipe included a rice side dish, but I am leaving that out of the recipe.
 The rice was really bland and for me, not worth the effort you had to put for for a dish lacking in flavor.
 However, the skewers we amazing.

 Summer Social Retreat ’09